johannschopplich/kirby-headless/README.md

 The `toResolvedBlocks()` method is a wrapper around the `toBlocks()` method.
 It is primarily intended for usage with KQL queries, because the `toBlocks()` method returns only UUIDs for the `files` and `pages` fields.

 This field method will resolve the UUIDs to the actual file or page objects, so you can access their properties directly in your frontend.
+All resolved fields are stored in the `resolved` key of the block.

 ```php
 # /site/config/config.php